danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 };
 ```

-The ffmpeg command requires the file system to do its magic.
-And we'll use a special directory called `/tmp` for this.
+The `ffmpeg` command requires the file system to do its magic.
+And we'll use a "special" directory called `/tmp` for this.

 > The `/tmp` directory allows you to **temporarily** store up to <a href="https://docs.aws.amazon.com/lambda/latest/dg/limits.html" target="_blank" rel="noopener noreferrer">512 MB</a>.

-First we write the WebM blob to `/tmp` so ffmpeg can read it, and then we tell ffmpeg to write the produced MP3 file to the same directory:
+First we'll write the WebM blob to `/tmp` so ffmpeg can read it, and then we'll tell FFmpeg to write the produced MP3 file to the same directory:

 ```js
 'use strict';